relessawy/bpa-workshop-guide/intro.md

 Welcome to the first module of the Red Hat Process Automation Manager (RHPAM) workshop.
 During this module, you will have an overview of:

-- Red Hat Process Automation Manager 7 architecture components;
+- Red Hat Process Automation Manager 7 architecture components
-- The business use case you will solve with Red Hat Process Automation Manager;
+- The business use case you will solve with Red Hat Process Automation Manager

-We will inform the access details for each environment later on as we get to the hands-on exercises.
-Let's start by first understanding the use case we will solve.

-# Your Working Environment
+- How to build the data model for the use case

-A whole environment with Red Hat Process Automation Manager has already been provisioned for you within an OpenShift platform.
+- How to model the business process in Red Hat Process Automation Manager

-The access information to the environment like url, user and password will be displayed along with the instructions as you go through the guide.
+ Let's start with an overview of RH PAM components and architecture.
+Click on the blue button to the bottom right to proceed.